bianchi-ed/discord.js-bot-model/README.md

 ## Pre-Requisites

 ### - Node & Libs
-This project uses Node.js in conjunction with discord.js and axios.
+We are using Node.js in conjunction with discord.js.
 It is possible to [Download Node.js from the official website](https://nodejs.org/en/download).

 After downloading and installing node.js, clone the project, navigate to the root folder and run the following command to install the necessary dependencies: